Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Discussion

+Our approach thus enables control over high-frequency LO phonons via USC coupling to low-frequency IR-active phonons in long cavities, potentially leading to substantial modifications in electron--phonon scattering.
+This motivates further pump-probe photoconductivity experiments under multimode USC conditions to explore the modulation of photoexcited carrier mobility through electron--phonon interactions in perovskite solar cells.

-In a broader context, our work offers new avenues for phonon-based quantum technologies~\cite{Bienfait2019,Zivari2022,Qiao2023} in out-of-equilibrium scenarios, ranging from the control of superconductivity~\cite{Babadi2017}, multimode entanglement~\cite{Andersson2022}, coherent THz sources~\cite{Greffet2002}, and energy transfer~\cite{Maire2017} in solid-state systems.
-For instance, it is well known that optical phonons cannot contribute to heat transfer due to a vanishing group velocity.
-However, in our setup, the LP exhibits a finite group velocity and a substantial ($\sim 20\%$) phonon weight in the low cavity frequency regime.
-This raises the intriguing possibility that superthermal phonon bunching under multimode USC may affect heat transfer in perovskite materials.
+More broadly, our findings open new directions for phonon-based quantum technologies~\cite{Bienfait2019,Zivari2022,Qiao2023} in nonequilibrium scenarios, with applications ranging from the control of superconductivity~\cite{Babadi2017} and multimode entanglement~\cite{Andersson2022} to the generation of coherent THz sources~\cite{Greffet2002} and enhanced energy transfer~\cite{Maire2017} in solid-state systems.
+Notably, while optical phonons typically do not contribute to heat transfer due to their vanishing group velocity, in our system, the lower polariton (LP) acquires a finite group velocity and retains a substantial ($\sim 20\%$) phonon weight in the low-cavity-frequency regime.
+This suggests the intriguing possibility that superthermal phonon bunching in the multimode USC regime may influence heat transport in perovskite materials.